scalabli/t2s/docs/index.rst

-t2s
+gTTS
 =====

-:class:`T2S` (*Text-to-Speech*), a Python library and CLI tool to interface with Google Translate's text-to-speech API.
+:class:`gTTS` (*Google Text-to-Speech*), a Python library and CLI tool to interface with Google Translate's text-to-speech API.
 Writes spoken ``mp3`` data to a file, a file-like object (bytestring) for further audio manipulation, or ``stdout``.
 It features flexible pre-processing and tokenizing.

 Installation
 ------------

 .. code-block:: bash

-   pip install t2s
+   pip install gTTS

 .. toctree::
    :maxdepth: 3